lacegiovanni17/garmhub-ts/README.md

 ## Introduction
-This is a website made with Vite, Re
+This is a website made with Vite, Rea

 ## Author